lupyuen/lupyuen.github.io/src/tftp2.md

   );
 ```

-_What if we reduce the Timeout Duration in our server?_
+_What if we reduce the Timeout Duration?_

-When we change the code above to reduce the Timeout Duration, TFTP Stops working altogether.
+When we change the code above to reduce the Timeout Duration, __TFTP stops working__ altogether...

 The TFTP Client (U-Boot) keeps timing out without transferring any data.

-Let's try something else...
+We try something else...

 # Throttle TFTP Server